 Whatsapp is another messaging service that has increased in popularity as an easy and quick way to replace standard SMS services.
 This is the very reason that it has become an attractive lure for cyberattacks via mobile phones.
 Whatsapp (parent company, Facebook), has planned a new end-to-end encryption process that will allow the send and receive information, but not the contents of the message.

 According to internet security monitor The State of Security, “In the past year, we’ve seen a 2000% increase in evasive malware behavior.
 Evasive malware is designed to thwart traditional security technologies like first-generation sandboxes and signature-based gateways.
-Going forward, we will see the trend toward more sophisticated, aggressive and evasive behavior in malware already observed.”
+Going forward, we will see the trend toward more sophisticated, aggressive and evasive behaviour in malware already observed.”

 Sharon Knowles, CEO of Da Vinci Forensics says: